info201a-au2022/project-group-1-section-ag/instructions/p01-proposal.md

 ## Problem Domains
 Many people gain inspiration and learn from insightful shows such as ones on Netflix.
+Netflix is home to award winning shows that have influenced many audiences' values and insights of the world.
+Direct stakeholders of Neflix involve film production crews, cooporate employees, and software engineers who put to gether the streaming platform.
+Then, indirect stakeholders involve, the customers who buy a Netflix subscription, film critics, and the film industry.
+Something that both stakeholders value include entertainment and inspiration.
+Both stakeholders seek to gain entertainment from easily accessible films and shows.
+People also seek inspiration after watching these shows because an entertaining show can teach people new things about themselves or others.

 ## Research Questions
 * What is the most popular show in each state across the United States?